-Except as described above, during the quarter ended September 30, 2010, there have not been any changes to our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There has been no change in our internal control over financial reporting during our most recent fiscal quarter that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

 PART II.
 OTHER INFORMATION

 ITEM 1.
 LEGAL PROCEEDINGS.